Retica/Final_Project/README.md

 Viewing the averages shows the passage of time and how drastic the changes are in one image.
 This gave the team the idea to compare them and then generate a model that could predict the next few years.
 <br>

 The most successful models were Random Forest Classifiers and PCA.
-Logisitic Regression HPI and foreclosure
+HPI and foreclosure